banyan-god/banyan-god.github.io/content/posts/llm-rig.md

 # Training LLMs: Building Your Own Local Rig

-The journey into Large Language Models (LLMs) began with the electrifying moment ChatGPT made waves, sparking a realization of AI’s transformative potential.
-I initially dabbled with diffusion models, captivated by their ability to create stunning visuals, but the sluggish performance on an M1 chip made me crave more power.
-This fueled my ambition to build a custom rig with a single NVIDIA 4090 GPU.
-As I delved deeper into the world of LLMs, experimenting with multi-agent ecosystems, it became clear that mastering the fundamentals was paramount.
-Recognizing the need for multiple GPUs, I shifted focus to training LLMs from scratch, pushing beyond inference to truly understand the inner workings of these groundbreaking models.
+My journey into Large Language Models (LLMs) began with the excitement of seeing ChatGPT in action.
+I started by exploring diffusion models, drawn to their ability to create beautiful visuals.
+However, working on an M1 chip had its limitations, which motivated me to build a custom rig with an NVIDIA 4090 GPU.
+As I continued to explore LLMs and experimented with multi-agent systems, I came to realize the importance of mastering the fundamentals.
+This realization led me to focus on training LLMs from scratch—not just to use them but to deeply understand how they function and evolve.

 ## Rig Evolution